manuelbb-upb/Morbit.jl/docs/src/index.md

 This was my first project using Julia and there have been many messy rewrites.
 Nonetheless, the solver should now work sufficiently well to tackle most problems.

-This problem was founded by the European Region Development Fund.
+This project was founded by the European Region Development Fund.

 ```@raw html
 <img src="https://www.efre.nrw.de/fileadmin/Logos/EU-Fo__rderhinweis__EFRE_/EFRE_Foerderhinweis_englisch_farbig.jpg" width="45%"/>